top of page

 What are my favorite training tools?

-Prong collars, E collars (for off leash training), 6 foot leash, and treat bag.
+TREATS and lots of them!!
+I also use prong collars, E collars (for off leash training), 6 foot leash, long lines, engagement toys, and a treat bag.

 What tools do I not recommend?

-Retractable leashes, chock collars, harnesses, halters, and martingale collars.
+Retractable leashes, bungee type leashes, choke collars, harnesses, and gentle leaders.
 If you want reasons why I will provide feedback.

 What advice can I give to every dog owner, so they can have the obedient dog they have always wanted?